Crime (band): Other works

-Strike published numerous works of fiction in recent years: Ports of Hell, which is listed in the Rock and Roll Hall of Fame Library, and A Loud Humming Sound Came from Above.
+Strike published numerous works of fiction in recent years: Ports of Hell, in the Rock and Roll Hall of Fame Library, and A Loud Humming Sound Came from Above.
 With Bold Venture Press, he published the novels Name of the Stranger (2016), Murder in the Medina (2017), The Exploding Memoir(2021).
 Society of Ghosts (2021) was posthumously published.

 Rank has produced numerous films (under his real name, Henry Rosenthal) including the hit The Devil and Daniel Johnston.
 Ron "The Ripper" Greco is active in San Francisco and released his new album 'Greco's Back with The Dark Gyspies' September 2014..
 D'Kaye (under his real name, Joey Swails) continued to work as a Bay Area recording engineer and producer, notably with pop vocal group Destiny's Child and Bay Area R&B band Tony!
 Toni!
 Toné!.

 In 2015-16, former Crime members Johnny Strike, Hank Rank and Joey D'Kaye, with collaborators Roger Strobel and Michael Campbell, formed the band Naked Beast and released one self-titled LP vinyl album (also available on Bandcamp) on Guitars And Bongos Records.

 In the fall of 2018, the original studio tapes of Vector Command were remastered under the direction of Joey D'Kaye and released by HoZac Records as a vinyl LP titled, "System 3".